 But praise His Name, because God values the human soul so much, He overruled the efforts of Satan to destroy the human race.
 And He promised to redeem His people (Genesis 3: 15).
 Love is the pre-eminent attribute of the Creator with respect to His creatures.
 It is the controlling force in the divine government.
 The Bible describes the Creator as “God is love” (1 John 4:8).

-God sacrificed His only Son to save humans.
+God planned a way of redemption to man.
+He sacrificed His only Son to pay the penalty of man’s sins.
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).
 The human soul has a great value in God’s heart.
 Jesus tells us that gaining of the whole world is not a prize equal in value to the worth of man’s soul (Mark 8: 36–37)

-The believer, by virtue of creation as well as of redemption, belongs to the Father through the Son (Psalms 100:2–4; Acts 20:28; Romans 14:8; Ephesians 1:14; 1 Peter 2:9).
-The price that has been paid for man’s redemption tells of the great value of the human soul in God’s eyes.
+The believer, by virtue of his creation as well as his redemption, belongs to the Father through the Son (Psalms 100:2–4; Acts 20:28; Romans 14:8; Ephesians 1:14; 1 Peter 2:9).
+The price that has been paid for his redemption tells the great value of the human soul in God’s eyes.
 While God’s love embraces all mankind – those who reject it as well as those who accept it, it directly benefits only those who receive it (Acts 2:38; John 5:24).

 In His service,